rcznp/test_doc_2/MainActivity.md

 **Pre-Login Checks**: Before attempting login, the app verifies Wi-Fi connectivity.
 It also uses a LaunchedEffect to perform initial permission checks for BODY_SENSORS and prompts for Accessibility Service if necessary.

 **Simulated API Call**: sendLoginDataToApi is called.
 Currently, this function simulates a successful login without hitting a real API.
-**theres a commented out sendLoginDataToApi.comment back that one to use the actual login logic**
+(**theres a commented out sendLoginDataToApi.comment back that one to use the actual login logic**)

 **Login Success Logic**:
 If the simulated login is successful, LoginCache stores the isLoggedIn status as true and saves the userId. onLoginSuccess is invoked, which within AppContent, triggers the navigation to HomeScreen and calls startSensorService.

 **Permission-gated Service Start**: The startSensorService function first checks for BODY_SENSORS and ACTIVITY_RECOGNITION permissions.
 If granted, it proceeds to start the SensorLoggingService.
-If not, it requests the missing permissions.
+If not, it requests the missing permissions.(but not all of them,i cant figure how to get accessibility settings enabled)

 ## 🔄 Background Services Flow